TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 Notes:
   - The some mode includes index, monitors, names, slurps, and abis.
   - If no mode is supplied, a terse report is generated.
-  - This tool ignores the --format option, all results other than terse are json.
-  - The blooms and index modes produce the same results.
 ```

 Data models produced by this tool: